matthewsot/nimg/README.md

 Uses the limited, slow, and inefficient (but super simple and easy-to-use!) feed-forward neural network [Zoltar](https://github.com/matthewsot/zoltar).

+*Note:* While this technique does seem to work rather well for specific photos and with specific configurations, it's mostly meant as a proof of concept.
+The image compression algorithms that power most JPEG compression will probably give you a better result for most applications and images.
+Feel free to check this out though!
+Maybe you can make it even better :)

 # Show me the numbers
 Original PNG image, **106,638 bytes** uncompressed and 106,795 bytes when compressed with the default Windows "send-to" compression: